 Standard Zendesk sign-in

 This is the user authentication that Zendesk provides and which was outlined above.
 You set your Zendesk account to require registration, the end-user signs up (registers) and then verifies their email address and creates a password.
 They then sign in to your Help Center using their email address and password.
 Zendesk takes care of authenticating the user and allowing them access to your Zendesk.
-You also have the option of setting the security level for passwords.
+You also have the option of setting the security level for passwords, password expiration rules, and so on.
 All user data is contained and managed within your Zendesk account.

 2-factor authentication can be turned on for agents and administrators on an individual basis.
 After entering their password as usual, they'll be asked to enter a 6-digit passcode.
 The passcodes can be received in text messages or they can be generated by a two-factor authentication app installed on a mobile device.

 Social media single sign-on: Facebook, Google, Twitter